material-components/material-components-flutter/docs/components/backdrop.md

 See [MDC-103 for Flutter](http://codelabs.developers.google.com/codelabs/mdc-103-flutter) for a codelab on building this example.

 ### Related Documentation
+To learn more about animations in Flutter, see [flutter.io/animations](https://flutter.io/animations).

 ### From a designer’s point of view
 The backdrop is an opportunity to give users easy access to an important element of the app that is secondary to another element.
 The backdrop’s back layer is persistent yet unobtrusive.
 Users have immediate access to the actions and content relevant to the front layer.